lopezdsr/sql-query/sqlref/sql_reference.template.md

 A *table sample clause* is referenced by the following clause:
 * [relationPrimary](#relationPrimary)

-## Hive Metastore Commands
+## Catalog Management Commands in a Hive Metastore
 {: #chapterHiveCatalog}

-The following commands allows users to catalog their metadata in a Hive Metastore provided by SQL Query.
-Having the tables, columns and partitions defined in the catalog allows to use simple table names in the SQL select statements.
-Each instance of {{site.data.keyword.sqlquery_full}} has its own Hive Metastore.
+The following commands allow users to catalog their metadata in a Hive Metastore provided by {{site.data.keyword.sqlquery_short}}.
+Having the tables, columns, and partitions defined in the catalog allows you to use simple table names in the SQL SELECT statements.
+Each instance of {{site.data.keyword.sqlquery_short}} has its own Hive Metastore.

 ### Create Table
 <!--include-svg src="./svgfiles/createTable.svg" target="./diagrams/createTable.svg" alt="syntax diagram for a create table" layout="@break@" -->

 Create a table definition in the Hive Metastore based on the objects in the specified {{site.data.keyword.cos_short}} location.
-If a table with the same name already exists in this instance of {{site.data.keyword.sqlquery_full}} an error is returned.
+If a table with the same name already exists in the same instance of {{site.data.keyword.sqlquery_short}}, an error is returned.
-In case the *IF NOT EXISTS* clause is specified the statement does not return an error.
+In case the *IF NOT EXISTS* clause is specified, the statement does not return an error.
 The *LOCATION* option is mandatary.
-Ensure that the specified column definition and the partitioning does match to the objects stored in {{site.data.keyword.cos_short}}.
+Ensure that the specified column definition and the partitioning match the objects stored in {{site.data.keyword.cos_short}}.
-For CSV objects the option *(header='true')* has to be set if a header line is existing in the data objects in the referenced location.
+For CSV objects, you must set the option *(header='true')*, if in the referenced location a header line exists in the data objects.

-Note: before you could use a newly created *PARTITIONED* table definition you need to call *ALTER TABLE tablename RECOVER PARTITIONS* otherwise an empty result is returned when doing a select statement on this table.
+Note: Before you can use a newly created *PARTITIONED* table definition, you have to call *ALTER TABLE tablename RECOVER PARTITIONS*.
+Otherwise, an empty result is returned when doing a SELECT statement on this table.

 ```sql
 -- create a definition for the table customer